sygmaprotocol/sygma-sdk/examples/local-fungible-transfer/README.md

-## Sygma SDK ERC20 Example
+## Sygma SDK Local Example

 This is an example script that demonstrates the functionality of the SDK using the Sygma ecosystem.
-The script showcases an ERC20 token transfer between two networks using the Sygma SDK.
+The script showcases fungible token transfer between two networks using the Sygma SDK.

+This example is prepared to work with [Sygma local setup](https://docs.buildwithsygma.com/sdk/advanced/localsetup) that can be found inside [relayer repository](https://github.com/sygmaprotocol/sygma-relayer).

 ## Prerequisites